infiniteopt/InfiniteOpt.jl/docs/src/guide/derivative.md

 Thus, demonstrating the convenience of using `@deriv`.

-With all this in mind, we recommend using `@deriv` as the defacto method, but then using `@derivative_variable` as a convenient way to specify information constraints and an initial guess value/trajectory.
+With all this in mind, we recommend using `@deriv` as the defacto method, but then using `@variable` as a convenient way to specify information constraints and an initial guess value/trajectory.

 ## Derivative Evaluation